dg-griff/Monotype/README.md

 # Monotype

-Monotype is a public room on the Pokemon Simulator called Pokemon Showdown
+Monotype is a public room on the Pokemon Simulator called Pokemon Showdown.

 Update Log